Nextmate-ai/nextmate-dapp/Flow/README.md

 - Multi-chain Wallet Support

-    We have deployed [smart contracts](https://explorer.garfield-testnet.zircuit.com/address/0x7C13A2a4c0C2E3976B9b29150d05e27CcC494798) on Zircuit, allowing users to participate in prediction markets, create prediction markets, and earn profits from these markets on the Zircuit network.
+    We have deployed [smart contracts](https://evm-testnet.flowscan.io/address/0xd14F1323a2D3926d66ba64c5F1A01317c8254eFc) on Flow, allowing users to participate in prediction markets, create prediction markets, and earn profits from these markets on the Flow network.

 - Telegram Integration
 - Prediction Markets
 - Asset Management
 - Real-time Balance Display
 - Multi-language Support

+## Team

+Fred Li, Product Manager, Tsinghua University, 4+ years of experience in product management, 3+ years of experience in Web3 industry, Worked at a top-tier venture capital firm.

+Kelly Wang, Product Designer, Tsinghua University, University of Washington, 3+ years of experience in product design。

+Peter Zhu, Developer, University of Southern California, 4 years of SDE in TikTok.

+Leo Du, Developer, 3+ years of web3 work experience

 ## Tech Stack